jacorbal/pynfact/README.rst

 Recent changes
 ==============

+* Parsing read the content input files just once, and not several times
 * Logging errors now can be redirected to ``stderr``, ``stdout`` and not only to a file, using the command line ``--log`` (or ``-l``)
 * Refactor document parser and metadata gathering